 Question Time-style panel discussion

-Discussion on the proposed changes to the Bar Professional Training Course (BPTC) and how tech, and innovation more broadly, will affect the future of the bar
+Discussion on the BSB-endorsed changes to the Bar Professional Training Course (BPTC) and how new entrants to the BPTC market will shake-up the future of the bar

 Shorts talks followed by audience Q&A